Short MCDM History

 Intrigued by the multicriteria problem, Zionts continued his work and met Jyrki Wallenius at the European Institute for Advanced Studies in Management in Brussels in 1973.
 Working together, they drew on Zionts earlier work (and goal programming) to develop the Zionts-Wallenius interactive method for solving multiple-objective linear programming problems.

 Continuing their collaboration, Zionts and Wallenius were joined by Pekka Korhonen, a friend and colleague of Wallenius in the late 1970s.
 Jointly, they worked on methods and decision support systems for solving interactive multiple objective mathematical programming problems.
 Many of their students and colleagues continued to do significant research and publish on multiple criteria problems.
-These include Steven Breslawski, Hae Wang Chung, Dilip Deshpande, Ram Gopal, Tarja Joro, Mark Karwan, Zahid Khairullah, Murat Kksalan, Vahid Lotfi, Srinivas Prasad, R. Ramesh, Jeffrey Teich, Bernardo Villareal, Hannele Wallenius, Jingguo Wang, and Yong-Seok Yoon.
+These include Steven Breslawski, Hae Wang Chung, Dilip Deshpande, Ram Gopal, Tarja Joro, Mark Karwan, Zahid Khairullah, Murat Koksalan, Vahid Lotfi, Srinivas Prasad, R. Ramesh, Jeffrey Teich, Bernardo Villareal, Hannele Wallenius, Jingguo Wang, and Yong-Seok Yoon.

 With respect to goal programming, James Ignizio, Sang Moon Lee, and Carlos Romero became major contributors.